-This course introduces students' to operating system security and tools to secure operating systems.
+This course introduces students' to operating system security and tools to secure and audit it's operating systems.
 Methods of securing operating systems will be explored in theory and in hands on exercises.
 The course will require simple programming using operating system specific and Open Source scripting languages.
 For that reason some knowledge of and experience with computer programming is required.
 General operating system usability with Microsoft Windows and/or Linux is required.